 A study conducted on the correlation between a vegetarian diet and weight loss discovered that a vegetarian diet had significant benefits on weight reduction compared to non-vegetarians.

-Plant foods are naturally lower in calories but leave you feeling fuller for longer.
-Replacing high calorie processed foods with plant foods will lower your calorie intake and improve any nutritional deficiency.
+Plant foods are naturally lower in calories but are rich in fiber and typically leave you feeling fuller for longer.
+Replacing high-calorie processed foods with plant foods will lower your calorie intake and improve any nutritional deficiency.

 Type 2 Diabetes is a serious condition where either your pancreas cannot make enough insulin, or the insulin doesn’t work properly.